tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/02-Stu_Git_CLI/README.md

 Complete the following steps.

+  1. Before you can clone your repository from the command line, you will need to configure the command line to your username and email address.
+To do this run the following two commands, substituting your own username and email:<br>
+`git config --global user.name "YOUR_USERNAME"`<br>
+`git config --global user.email "your_email_address@example.com"`

-  1. Navigate to the GitHub website.
+  1. Next, navigate to the GitHub website.
 Click on the "Clone or download" button, and then copy the repo link.

   1. Open the command line and run the command `git clone <repository link>` to clone the repository to your local file system.